 Yes.
-There are advising sheets on-line for the various majors.
-Go to Advising Sheets or go to the student links on AccessAU and select Educational Support Services, and then select Advising Sheets.
+There are advising sheets online for the various majors.
 Choose the specific major that you want.
-Some of these advising sheets are also followed by a four year plan, so make sure you check to see if there is more than one page to view for the major you are interested in pursuing.
+Some of these advising sheets are also followed by a four-year plan, so make sure you check to see if there is more than one page to view for the major you are interested in pursuing.

 Look at your interactive degree audit to see what liberal arts you have already completed and which you still need.
 Log onto--AccessAU—go to Self Service--Student Center--pull down menu which says “other academic”… select the second item from the top—Academic Requirements and then click the double arrow.
 If the green arrow is closed, you have completed or are enrolled in the class, if the arrow is pointing down, you still need this area.
 For example, Bible 2000 has been taken below while the Development of Christian Faith (1B) area is still needed.

 A hard copy list of all the liberal arts is also available.

 HOW DO I KNOW WHICH LIBERAL ARTS CLASSES ARE OFFERED IN A SPECIFIC SEMESTER?

 Log onto AccessAU and click on AU Custom Folder.

 Select desired term.

 Then expand the Class Search Criteria by clicking on Additional Search Criteria.

 Go to the very bottom to the box that says “Liberal Arts Courses”.
 Select the course attribute value for the liberal arts area you want (1A/2B/4A etc…) and click Search.
 Read the course options, times, and dates and find the course that works best for you!